clesleycode/intro-data-science/Intro to Data Science.md

 ### 1.2  Is data science the same as machine learning?

-Well, no. They merely have overlap.
+Well, no. They do have overlap, but they are not the same!
 Whereas the topic of machine learning involves lots of theoretical components we won't worry about, data science takes these methods and applies them to the real world.
+It's important to note that studying these theoretical components can be very useful to your understanding of data science, however!

 ### 1.3 Why is Data Science important?